fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-ObjService.rst

 - ``update`` method is called to perform an action on the data associated with the service.
 For example, for an image reader service, the service reads the image, converts it and loads it into the associated data.
-- ``receive`` is called when the service associated object is modified.
-The method parameter contains all the information about this modification.
-For example, after an image object update has been realized by an image reader service, the associated image visualization service is notified that the image buffer has been modified and then, the view is refreshed.

 These methods are mandatory, but can be empty.
 This is because some services do not need a start/stop process, an update process or to listen to object